thombreankita/financial-analytics-platform/Readme.md

 ## What I Would Do Differently in Production

-This section is intentional — it shows the difference between building for learning and building for production.

 **Alerting** — Failed pipeline tasks would send alerts via PagerDuty or Slack webhook.
 Right now failures print to terminal.
 In production, nobody watches terminals at 3am.

 **Incremental loading** — Currently the pipeline re-processes all 6.3M rows on every run.
 In production with daily transaction feeds, only new records would be processed using Airflow's `execution_date` and dbt incremental materialisation.